 Brazil boasts more than 4,500 licensed cosmetic surgeons, with the highest per capita number of practicing cosmetic physicians in the world.
 Most international patients head to Sao Paulo and Rio de Janeiro, Brazil’s two largest cities.
 Smaller destinations such as Recife, Porto Alegre and Santos, are also popular.
+Only in the US and China are more plastic surgeries performed than in Brazil.

 Brazil and Medical Travel